uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/pages/web_docs/add_event.md

 #### General

-Add a "`<your github username>.yml`" file to the [people folder in the website repository](https://github.com/uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/tree/master/_data/people).
-Here is an example:

 Create a YAML file in [events folder in the website repository](https://github.com/uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/tree/master/_data/events).
 Filename format should be YYYYMMDD-<Descriptive Name>.yml
 For the event below, the filename would be 20220204-USCMS_DEI_Meeting.yml.